drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 The CCD sensors used in spectroscopy can be 2K to 4K in length.
 After  N steps along the CCD, single step transfer efficiency ε becomes ε<sup>N</sup>.
 Lost charge at each step appears in the next pixel.
 There can be a similar effect on a frame to frame basis.
 At typical transfer efficiency 99.99%, this should be a small effect even after order 1K pixels, but data are suggestive of these effects is common.

 #### Circuit models with filtering and effects of large dV/dt
 We are going to skip ahead and present some SPICE models that demonstrate the effects of bandwidth and dV/dt.
 We use the actual spectrum from the linear sensor board as input.
-The circuit models are single ended for simplicity.
-In our 16 bit board we use an all differential design.
+These are single ended to simplify the presentation.
+(Our 16 bit board is differential with a differential input ADC.)

 First, here is a circuit that produces good linear response.
 This is similar to the single ended design from our "All In One" sensor board.
 The spectrum (green trace) is exactly overlaid by the voltage on the sampling capacitor (red trace).